EMPAT94/empat94.github.io/_gs/tutorial.md

 ···

 After maybe an hour or so, I headed back to where the others were.
 I spent the entire time testing out my abilities and limitations.
-Twice, I had to wait for my mana to recover.
-Apparently, it was supposed to be slower than Stamina regen but faster than Health regen.
+In between, I had to wait for my mana to recover.
+Apparently, it was supposed to be slower than Stamina regen of seconds to minutes but faster than Health regen of hours to days.
 For a Mage, it inched quite close to Stamina.
 All according to Betty, of course.
 I couldn't get my Status Window to show actual values.
 In fact, I had trimmed it further.
 Removed all attributes - I could feel their effects anyway, and rearranged the status points.
 I also added a list of spells I had in my repository.

 ---